 The structural principle fundamental to this type of report is this: you provide not only your recommendation, choice, or judgment, but also the data and the conclusions leading up to it.
 That way, readers can check your findings, your logic, and your conclusions and come up with a completely different view.
 But, more likely, they will be convinced by all your careful research and documentation.

-For some feasibility reports, you'll also be able to discuss the situation and the requirements in the introductions.
+For some of these reports, you'll also be able to discuss the situation and the requirements in the introductions.
 If there is little to say about them, you can merge them with the introduction, or make the introduction two paragraphs long.

 Technical Background.
-Some feasibility reports may require some technical discussion in order to make the rest of the report meaningful to readers.
+Some recommendation or feasibility reports may require technical discussion in order to make the rest of the report meaningful.
 The dilemma with this kind of information is whether to put it in a section of its own or to fit it into the comparison sections where it is relevant.
-For example, a discussion of power and speed of laptop computers is going to necessitate some discussion of RAM, megahertz, and processors.
-Should you put that in a section that compares the laptops according to power and speed?
+For example, a discussion of power and speed of tablet computers is going to necessitate some discussion of RAM, megahertz, and processors.
+Should you put that in a section that compares the tablets according to power and speed?
 Should you keep the comparison neat and clean, limited strictly to the comparison and the conclusion?
 Maybe all the technical background can be pitched in its own section—either toward the front of the report or in an appendix.

 Schematic view of recommendation and feasibility reports.
-Remember that this is a typical or common model for the contents and organization—many others are possible.
+Remember that this is a typical or common model for the contents and organization.

 Background on the Situation.
-For many feasibility reports, you'll need to discuss the problem, need, or opportunity that has brought about this report.
+For many of these reports, you'll need to discuss the problem, need, or opportunity that has brought them about.
 If there is little that needs to be said about it, this information can go in the introduction.

 Requirements can be defined in several basic ways:

 The requirements section should also discuss how important the individual requirements are in relation to each other.
 Picture the typical situation where no one option is best in all categories of comparison.
 One option is cheaper; another has more functions; one has better ease-of-use ratings; another is known to be more durable.
-Devise a method by which you can pick a "winner" from situation where there is no clear winner.
+Set up your requirements so that they dictate a "winner" even in situations where there is no obvious winner.

 Discussion of the Options.
 In certain kinds of feasibility or recommendation reports, you'll need to explain how you narrowed the field of choices down to the ones your report focuses on.
 Often, this follows right after the discussion of the requirements.
 Your basic requirements may well narrow the field down for you.
 But there may be other considerations that disqualify other options—explain these as well.

-Each of these comparative sections should end with a conclusion that states which option is the best choice in that particular category of comparison.
+With the point-by-point approach, each of these comparative sections should end with a conclusion that states which option is the best choice in that particular point of comparison.
 Of course, it won't always be easy to state a clear winner—you may have to qualify the conclusions in various ways, providing multiple conclusions for different conditions.